-Registration for the 2020 Race Around Rwanda is now closed!
+Registration for the 2021 Race Around Rwanda is now open!

-The Race around Rwanda (RaR) is an upcoming ultra endurance cycling event that will lead contestants over a spectacular route around the beautiful Rwandan countryside.
+The Race around Rwanda (RaR) is an ultra endurance cycling event that leads contestants over a spectacular route around the beautiful Rwandan countryside.
 It is a self supported, single stage race covering almost 1.000 km and 17.000 meters of elevation gain.
-About 20% of the race will be gravel roads, the rest is raced on perfect asphalt.
+About 40% of the race will be gravel roads, the rest is raced on perfect tarmac.